JocyC/SHINE-e-commerce-web-app/README.md

 #### Some of the libraries this app uses:

+- General:
   - React (useState, useEffect, useReducer, useContext, etc.)
   - React-Router@6
   - Axios
+- Authorization
+  - Auth0
+- Styles
+  - Antd
   - Styled-components
-- Auth0

 #### The API I use to obtain dummy products: